lanl/dfnWorks/internal/Documentation/sphinx-docs/source/output.rst

 **pboundary_back_n.zone:**

-.. _pboundary_back_n.zone:
+.. _pboundary_back_s.zone:

 Boundary zone file for the back of the domain.
+Normal vector (0,1,0) +- pi/2

 **pboundary_bottom.zone:**

 .. _pboundary_bottom.zone:

 Boundary zone file for the bottom of the domain.
+Normal vector (0,0,-1) +- pi/2

 **pboundary_front_s.zone:**

-.. _pboundary_front_s.zone:
+.. _pboundary_front_n.zone:

 Boundary zone file for the front of the domain.
+Normal vector (0,-1,0) +- pi/2

 **pboundary_left_w.zone:**

 .. _pboundary_left_w.zone:

 Boundary zone file for the left side of the domain.
+Normal vector (-1,0,0) +- pi/2

 **pboundary_right_e.zone:**

 .. _pboundary_right_e.zone:

 Boundary zone file for the bottom of the domain.
+Normal  vector (1,0,0) +- pi/2

 **pboundary_top.zone:**

 .. _pboundary_top.zone:

 Boundary zone file for the top of the domain.
+Normal vector (0,0,1) +- pi/2